Hi, I’m Allison!

 My writing, photography, and podcasting has brought me opportunities I never thought possible, appearing in publications and radio like National Geographic, the Huffington Post, Forbes, CBC Canada, and CNN Arabic.

-Through my travels and writing, I was able to speak at the World Travel Writers Conference in the Maldives.
+Through my travels and writing, I was able to speak at the World Travel Writers Conference in the Maldives as well as the leading travel blogging conference, TBEX, in Puerto Rico.

-I developed a regional expertise in Scandinavia and the Nordics, working with brands like Visit Faroe Islands, Visit Lahti, Visit Tampere, Tallink, Visit Turku, airBaltic, and Iceland Travel to create unique photographic and written content about the region.
+Through my passion for the Arctic and sub-Arctic regions, I developed a regional expertise in Scandinavia and the Nordics.
+I’ve worked with brands like Visit Faroe Islands, Visit Lahti, Visit Tampere, Tallink, Visit Turku, airBaltic, and Iceland Travel to create unique photographic and written content about the region.

-My goal is to aid and inspire others who want to make travel a priority in their life by telling honest, engaging stories replete with practical advice.
+What is my mission here at Eternal Arrival?
+I aim to aid and inspire others who want to make travel a priority in their life by telling honest, engaging stories replete with practical advice.

-I’m here to help do whatever I can to make that easier for you, from writing incredibly detailed trip itineraries to packing lists and offering well-researched, practical advice from a team of diverse writers.
+I’m here to help do whatever I can to make that easier for you, from writing incredibly detailed trip itineraries to packing lists and offering well-researched, practical advice from people who have been there, done that.